scnwwu/vscode-sas-extension/README.md

   - Currently only HTML output is supported.
 By default it will wrap `ods html5` to the code submitted.
 Can disable it by unchecking `Get ODS HTML5 output` in the settings.
   - The code in the "current" editor will be submitted.
 Please make sure to focus on the code tab before clicking the `Run` button.
   - User can run `Close current session` command to reset the connections if anything goes wrong.

+## Contributing

+We welcome your contributions!
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to submit contributions to this project.

+## License

+This project is licensed under the [Apache 2.0 License](LICENSE).